CBFLivUni/CNOSerumProteinsPublic/README.md

 13. `13_validationDataImputation.qmd`: Performs imputation on the validation data.
 14. `14_validationDataDiffAbundance.qmd`: Performs differential abundance analysis on the validation data as well as comparative analysis to the differential abundance analysis performed on the discovery data in `06_differentialAbundance.qmd`.
 15. `15_validationDataPredictionModelling.qmd`: Evaluates the performance of the selected candidates on the validation data.
-16. `16_biologicalContextualisation.qmd`: Functional analysis of the candidates via pathway analysis and protein-protein interaction (PPI) network-centric investigation.
+16. `16_biologicalContextualisation.qmd`: Functional annnotation of candidate proteins.
 17. `17_figurePreparation.qmd`: Generation of figures for the publication.